Neko Atsume: Release

 On October 30, 2015, an English version of the game, titled Neko Atsume: Kitty Collector, was released on the Android and iOS app stores.
 As of version 1.4.5, players can switch between the Japanese and English versions of the game any time they want by using the in-game menu.
 Even before the English version, guides were written for English-speaking users to play the game.

 In version 1.5.5, there is a chance that the player's yard will be covered in snow.
 The snow event typically lasts for 24 hours and changes the appearance of the yard as well as the background music.
 The player also has the opportunity to get a new rare cat, Frosty.
 Version 1.6.0 was released on March 24, 2016.
 This version added two new common cats and two new rare cats, more toys, and introduced the "gallery" where players can buy wallpapers for their phones with gold fish.
 Version 1.7.0 was released on July 14, 2016.
 This version added three more cats (two common and one rare), more toys, and more wallpapers.
 Version 1.8.0 was released on October 13, 2016.
 This version added two new common cats, more toys, and a new remodel.
 Version 1.9.0 was released on December 15, 2016.
 This version added new toys, one rare cat, and enabled snow days like version 1.5.5.
 Version 1.10.0 was released on July 20, 2017.
 This version added two new common cats, a rare cat, and more toys.
 Version 1.11.0 was released on December 22, 2017.
 This version added one new common cat and more toys.

 In September 2017, developer Hit-Point announced Neko Atsume VR, a virtual reality version of the game available for the PlayStation 4 video game console.
 It supports the PlayStation VR headset and was released in Japan on May 31, 2018 with an international release following in August 2021.

+In October 2024, the developer Hit-Point released the game Neko Atsume 2, the sequel to Neko Atsume.
+Similar to its parent game, Neko Atsume 2 is also free to play and on iOS and Android.
+As of 2026, Neko Atsume has not received an update since late 2024.